Skip navigation

 What affects my cholesterol levels?

 • Diet.
 Saturated fat and cholesterol in the food you eat make your blood cholesterol level rise.
 Saturated fat is the main problem, but cholesterol in foods also matters.
 Reducing the amount of saturated fat in your diet helps lower your blood cholesterol level.
-Foods that have high levels of saturated fats include some meats, dairy products, chocolate, baked goods, and deep-fried and processed foods.
+Foods that have high levels of saturated fats include red meats, full-fat dairy products, chocolate, some baked goods, and deep-fried and processed foods.

 • Smoking.
-Cigarette smoking lowers your HDL (good) cholesterol.
-HDL helps to remove bad cholesterol from your arteries.
-So a lower HDL can contribute to a higher level of bad cholesterol.
+Cigarette smoking lowers your HDL cholesterol.
+Since HDL helps to remove cholesterol from your arteries, having a lower HDL level can contribute to a higher cholesterol level.

 How can I lower my cholesterol?